 Cosmetic industry located in the territory of Indonesia which has a production license;

-Importers who obtain the letter of authorization for agency from manufacturer of country of origin;
+Importers who have Import Identification Numbers (API) and obtain the letter of authorization for agency from manufacturer of country of origin;

 Individual businesses/ business entities that contract with a domestic cosmetic industry which has obtained a production license.